Gendered Mental Health Stigma in Masked Language Models: Background and Related Work

 \textbf{Bias research in NLP.} There is a large body of prior work on bias in NLP models, particularly focusing on gender, race, and disability~\cite{app11073184, blodgett2020language, towards_understanding_and_mitigating}.
 Most of these works study bias in a single dimension as intersectionality is difficult to operationalize \citep{field-etal-2021-survey}, though a few have investigated intersections like gender and race \cite{DBLP:conf/nips/TanC19, davidson-etal-2019-racial}.
 Our methodology follows prior works that used contrastive sentence pairs to identify bias \citep{CrowS-Pairs,StereoSet, winobias, winogender}, but unlike existing research, we draw our prompts and definitions of stigma directly from psychology studies \citep{Corrigan2003, Schwarzer2011HAPA}.

-\textbf{Mental health related bias in NLP.} There has been very little work examining mental health bias in existing models.
+\textbf{Mental health related bias in NLP.} There has been little work examining mental health bias in existing models.
 One relevant work evaluated mental health bias in two commonly used word embeddings, GloVe and Word2Vec \cite{straw2020artificial}.
 Our project expands upon this work as we focus on more recent MLMs, including general-purpose MLM RoBERTa, as well as MLMs pretrained on health and mental health corpora, MentalRoBERTa \cite{ji2021mentalbert} and ClinicalLongformer \cite{li2022clinical}.
+Another line of work studied demographic-related biases in models and datasets used for identifying depression in social media texts \cite{aguirre-etal-2021-gender, aguirre-dredze-2021-qualitative, sherman-etal-2021-towards}.
+These works focus on \textit{extrinsic} biases -- biases that surface in downstream applications, such as poor performance for particular demographics.
+Our paper differs in that we focus on \textit{intrinsic} bias in MLMs -- biases captured within a model's parameters -- which can lead to downstream extrinsic biases when such models are applied in the real world.